vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230724 - 1.31`: Fixed Discord links (thanks `xdpirate`!).
+Added mention of Tadpole to FAQ about changing menu links.

 - `20230720 - 1.30`: Corrected that gpSP Retroarch core demo does indeed have sound (but it's stuttery/crackly).
 Added a new FAQ about where to ask questions.
 Updated the Audacity steps for custom sound creation with some additional detail.

 - `20230720 - 1.29`: Another custom firmware FAQ update (a second core, gpSP, has now been compiled and is at an early stage of running).